JJGO/hyperlight/README.md

 ```

-HyperLight let us reuse the pretrained weights by setting them as independent weights
+With HyperLight, we can reuse the pretrained weights by setting them as independent weights:

 ```python